jdbirla/jd-dev-notes/docs/frontend/javascript.md

 */

 ```
-4.for...of loop: The for...of loop is used to iterate over iterable objects like arrays, strings, or other collections.
+##### 4. for...of loop: The for...of loop is used to iterate over iterable objects like arrays, strings, or other collections.
 ```js
 const colors = ['red', 'green', 'blue'];